kyleboas/tacticsjournal.com/_posts/2023/7/2023-07-18-especially-the-time-to-take-decisions.md

     <figcaption>Figure 2.1 - Adam Webster waits for the center-backs to jump before playing the ball into Pascal Groß.</figcaption>
 </figure>

-Pep knows [from working with Andres Iniesta](https://tacticsjournal.com/2023/07/12/the-importance-of-attacking-the-centre-backs/) how important it is to make defenders jump.
-Unlock space and then attack that space when they move.
+Pep knows [from working with Andrés Iniesta](https://tacticsjournal.com/2023/07/12/the-importance-of-attacking-the-centre-backs/) how important it is to make defenders jump, unlock space, and then attack that space when they move.

-> They do the right tempo, the pass to the man free, and the movements altogether.
-So there is a part that how aggressive they are with the ball is continuing to be with Graham Potter, and I think Graham Potter installed something really good, in terms of responsibility and management.
-It doesn't matter what happened.
-But the way they do the process.
-Use the keeper.
-They dont pass the ball after the movement of your opponent, the moment you opponent move, I move.
-I pass the ball.
+> They have the right tempo, they pass to the man free, and the movements altogether.
+So there is a part of how aggressive they are with the ball that continues to be with Graham Potter, and I think Graham Potter has installed something really good in terms of responsibility and management.
+It doesn't matter what happens, but the way they go through the process.
+They use the keeper.
+They don't pass the ball after the movement of their opponent; the moment their opponent moves, they move.
+They pass the ball.
 When?
-It depends who jumps.
-And this in the right tempo they are the best.
+It depends on who jumps.
+And in the right tempo, they are the best.
 The best.

 <figure>
     <img src="https://i.imgur.com/KShopvv.jpg">